spier/spier.github.io/_posts/2011-06-16-adding-some-emphasis.md

 # Demo
 For example you can <a href="http://spier.github.com/2011/06/adding-some-emphasis/#h[FeyCtU,1]" target="_blank">open this article</a> with a section being highlighted. (needs to open in a new window for it to work. sorry!)
 Check the URL!

-For example you can <a href="http://spier.github.com/2011/06/adding-some-emphasis/#h[FeyCtU,1]" target="_self">reload this article</a>  with a section being highlighted. (needs to open in a new window for it to work. sorry!)
-Check the URL!

 I have already used this in a recent pet project [springerquotes][springerquotes] that I will probably write about more soon.

 [springerquotes]: http://springerquotes.heroku.com/